SSWConsulting/SSW.Rules.Content/rules/no-hello/rule.md

 ### Simple Question

-For simple questions, you can get away with asking the question in the chat.
+For simple questions, you can get away with asking the question over text chat.

 Try to make your question a yes/no question so it is simple to answer.
 Even better ask the person to react with thumbs up for yes and angry face for no. That makes it as simple as possible to respond so you can even catch people who are extremely busy!

 :::greybox

 Chewing the Fat - Are you happy to do the Elevator Pitch this week?

-Thumbs up for yes
+👍Thumbs up for yes

-Angry face for no
+😡Angry face for no

 :::
 :::good